-Voglibose, an alpha glucosidase inhibitor, is effectively used for diabetes treatment.
-It delays glucose absorption at the intestinal level and thereby prevents sudden surge of glucose after a meal.
+Voglibose, an alpha-glucosidase inhibitor, is effectively used for diabetes treatment.
+It delays glucose absorption at the intestinal level and thereby prevents a sudden surge of glucose after a meal.
 It was developed in 1994 in Japan by Takeda Pharmaceuticals Industries Ltd. And shows high activity so small doses can effectively prevent side effects in the gastrointestinal tract.

 - Column- SS amino column 250mmX4.6mmX5μ

 - Mobile phase-37:63 mixture of phosphate buffer at ph 6.5 and acetonitrile

 - Detector- Fluorescence with excitation at 350nm and excitation at 430nm

 - Fluorescence agent-Taurine 6.25 g +2.56 g Sodium periodate in 1000ml water

 The method provides high precision and sensitivity of detection.

 Please feel free to contact us using the contact form or call us now on +91-8588851888 and we will be happy to provide you a proposal for testing your Voglibose products and raw material samples.